-The trekking route known as the Lycian Way is a 535 kilometer trekking route from Fethiye to Antalya.
-This route sometimes passes through the coastline and sometimes through the mountains.
+The trekking route known as Lycian Way is a 535 km trekking route from Fethiye to Antalya.
+This trekking route sometimes goes along the coast and at other times goes through the mountains.

 General Information About The Lycian Way

-This route was created by combining the paths in the historical Lycian region.
-Lycia is one of the most interesting regions of Anatolia in terms of its historical and natural riches.
-The ancient cities in the region called “Land of Light” in ancient times are almost intertwined with nature.
-In fact, the track, which consisted of independent roads, was combined for the first time in the Roman period and a Lycian Way was formed in the form of a long and wide network.
+This route is a combination of the routes in the historical region of Lycia, which is one of the most interesting regions in Anatolia.
+In terms of its historical and natural riches, Lycia is one of the most interesting regions of Anatolia.
+Ancient cities in the region, called “Land of Light” in antiquity, are intertwined with nature.
+In fact, the route, which consisted of independent roads, was united for the first time in the Roman period.
+The Lycian Way was formed in the form of a long and wide network.

 Today, it offers incredible beauties to local and foreign nature lovers.